UW-CTRL/AA548-spr2024/bite-size-notes/week-1-e-linearization.md

 x0_auto_diff = [0.0, 0.0]
 A_auto_diff = auto_diff.compute_jacobian(pendulum_auto_diff, x0_auto_diff)
 ```
-**TensorFlow** excels in scalable deep learning, offering (tf.GradientTape) for eager automatic differentiation and optimizations via (tf.function).
-It uniquely integrates with tools like TensorBoard for visualization and TensorFlow Lite for mobile, standing out for deployment capabilities.

-**PyTorch** is useful for research with its dynamic computation graphs and intuitive, Pythonic syntax.
-It's particularly user-friendly for rapid prototyping and iteration, differentiating itself with a more accessible approach to graph construction and debugging.

-**Auto_diff (Pseudocode)** conceptualizes automatic differentiation, simplifying the understanding of gradient and Jacobian computation without tying to a specific API(Application Programming Interface), highlighting the core principles of auto differentiation technologies.

 ## Conclusion
 Linearization simplifies complex systems into easier linear models, crucial for better understanding and control in many areas.
 This guide shows how to use linearization on a pendulum, with clear math explanations and code examples in JAX, TensorFlow, and PyTorch, showcasing how these tools make analyzing systems straightforward.